Aircraft Engine Monitor keeps your engine healthy, efficient and safe

 An engine may belong to a truck or aircraft engine or a simple water pump.
 Every engine has a set of manufacture determined parameters within which it has to operate.
 Any deviation could lead to a catastrophic failure of the engine.
 On the ground you can simply switch off the engine but a pilot in the air, does not have that luxury.

-Also, these days the aircraft engine data monitors have built-in memory slots.
+Also, these days the Aircraft Precision Engine Monitoring Systems have built-in memory slots.
 At end of each trip you just pop out the memory card and hand it over to your mechanic who in turn will plug it into his diagnostic unit and generate a detailed analysis of the flight and aircraft engine performance.
 Any problem areas are instantly identified and passed on the repair crew.
 This way you also have a valuable history of the aircraft’s engine performance.
-The Aircraft Engine Monitor keeps your engine healthy, efficient and safe.
+The keeps your engine healthy, efficient and safe.

 I hope my dream never becomes a reality either to me or to any other pilot.
 Fly safe, enjoy life.